-If you find yourself hiking in the higher elevations of the American west, you’re in for a treat.
-Corn Lily (Veratrum californicum) is a striking plant found in open meadows, and offers a sturdy leaf the size of a football for any trailside emergencies.
+If you find yourself hiking in the higher elevations of the American west, Corn Lily (Veratrum californicum) is a striking plant found in open meadows, and offers a sturdy leaf the size of a football for any trailside emergencies.
 In addition to its mesmerizing leaves, Corn Lily sends up towering stalks of intricate flowers in the early summer—making it one of the most photographed wildflowers in the California wilderness.
 Talk about a poop with a view!

 Thimbleberry photo by Pfly

 If you have ever come across thimbleberry (Rubus parviflorus), chances are you are already in love with this plant.
 Besides its mouthwatering berries, thimbleberry is a time honored plant for when you find yourself in a squeeze!
 Its leaves are pillowy and soft, and its flowers are creamy and bright.
 Thimbleberry’s geographic range is primarily in the Pacific Northwest, but you can find it as far south as New Mexico, and as far east as the Great Lakes.
 Just remember to wash your hands before you eat the berries!

 When lumberjacks of the Northeast and Great Lakes region are in the wooded wilds, they steer clear of tree bark, and instead use large leaf aster (Eurybia macrophylla) as their go to TP.
 Large leaf aster forms a carpet of greenery beneath the trees, and offers up violet flowers in the summer.
 The heart shaped leaves have been celebrated by indigenous cultures as both food and medicine.
 So, when working your body out on those long distance trails, be sure treat your derriere to these cleansing leaves.